landingpro/iggy-website/docs/connectors/source.md

 }
 ```

-And we can invoke the expected macro to expose the FFI interface and allow the connector runtime to register the source within the runtime.
+Wwe can invoke the expected macro to expose the FFI interface and allow the connector runtime to register the source within the runtime.

 ```rust
 source_connector!(TestSource);